JoleneTiffanyG/course-work/hw-7/readme.md

 This defines the variable for the size of the ellipse/ball

     ball.x = 10;
-This defines the variable for the x-value of the ball.
+This defines the variable for the original positional x-value of the ball.

     ball.y = 10;
-This defines the variable y-value of the ball.
+This defines the variable for the original positional y-value of the ball.

     ball.delta_x = 1;
-This defines the variable for the x value of
+This defines the variable for the angle of movement of the ball along the x-axis.

     ball.delta_y = 1;
-This defines the variable for the y value of
+This defines the variable for the angle of movement of the ball relative to the y-axis.

     ball.scale_x = 1;
-This defines the variable for the x value of
+This defines the variable for the velocity of movement in the x direction

     ball.scale_y = 1;
-This defines the variable for the y value of
+This defines the variable for the velocity of movement in the y direction